 Then it's off to discover Epernay.
-After lunch in a local restaurant, you can take a stroll along the Avenue de Champagne past many great names of Champagne.
+After lunch in a local restaurant, you can take a stroll along with the Avenue de Champagne past many great names of Champagne.
 Admire the elegant architecture that the wealth of the wine trade brought and continues to bring to the city.

 This may inspire you to try your hand at creating your own champagne, learning the skill of wine blending at a boutique Champagne producer.
 Advised by the winemaker you will taste the base wines, blend your own 'family selection' and then put it to bed in the cellars to come back to in a few years - to collect a wonderful souvenir of your Champagne tour.

-For your second evening you can choose to sample a different restaurant at your hotel Le Royal Champagne.
+For your second evening, you can choose to sample a different restaurant at your hotel Le Royal Champagne.

-It's not just wine Reims is famous for; a must visit is la Maison Fossier; traditional producers of the pink Champagne de Reims biscuits.
+It's not just wine Reims is famous for; a must-visit is la Maison Fossier; traditional producers of the pink Champagne de Reims biscuits.
 You will discover how they are produced (and taste them of course) but also join a cooking class to learn how to make some of the most delicious French patisseries yourself.

-You will finish your trip with a visit to Champagne Ruinart, one of the most prestigious houses of the region.
+You will finish your trip with a visit to Champagne Ruinart, one of the most prestigious houses in the region.
 Here you will experience the culture of the vine but see how closely they work with leading artists from across the world.
-Amongst the bottles in the underground cellars and in the beautiful reception rooms you will experience works of art all inspired by the wines of Ruinart and the charm of the region.
+Amongst the bottles in the underground cellars and in the beautiful reception rooms, you will experience works of art all inspired by the wines of Ruinart and the charm of the region.
 You too will leave inspired.